djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+26 Mar 2013 | Hahaha!
+Nunu's response to [yesterday's video update](http://www.youtube.com/watch?v=yX4iIPlwS5c).
+"That was the craziest video I ever saw.
+What is it supposed to convey?"
+I said, "If you ever start seeing dancers, like, they start popping out of the walls... gimme a call".

 25 Mar 2013 | Cover for Git for Publishers?
 Check.
 Guest authors?
 Check.
 Things shaping up beautifully, as New York slushes.
 Also, turns out my current song crush [has a video to match](http://www.youtube.com/watch?v=yX4iIPlwS5c).

 25 Mar 2013 | Working on Git for Publishers.
 Chapter 4: There's Nothing Wrong with Forking. (working title)